Digital Education Support

 Digital Education CPD

 Digital Education CPD sessions are run on a regularly throughout the academic year by the Digital Education Developers.
-The team have recently complete a review of CPD and are preparing to deliver sessions ahead of the 2018/19 academic year.
-These CPD sessions take two forms, University wide workshops, which are this year being run in July and September 2018 (you can book for these sessions directly through the HR staff development portal page), and school specific workshops which are run by each Digital Education Developer in their relevant college.
+The team have recently complete a review of CPD and are preparing to deliver sessions ahead of the 2019/20 academic year.
+These CPD sessions take two forms, University wide workshops, which are this year being run in April and July.
+You can book for these sessions directly through the HR staff development portal page.
+If you would like school specific workshops, please contact your college Digital Education Developer.
 All Digital Education CPD focuses on using digital tools to solve specific pedagogical challenges and has been designed around the HEA UK PSF framework.

 Click here to view a list of the upcoming Digital Education CPD sessions

-Online case studies • CPD • Helpsheets • Lynda.com
+Online case studies • CPD • Helpsheets • Linkedin Learning

 Based on the successful curriculum design workshops pioneered at UCL, the ABC workshop offers a toolkit of traditional and digital learning design methods.
 Through discussion and planning a useful oversight of module design, methods, formative / summative feedback and different elements of teaching, learning and assessment are developed across modules within a programme.